Derek-Ashmore/error-detection-planning/instructions/COMMANDS.md

 > Slight MVP Alterations

 ```
-npx claude-flow@alpha swarm "For the minimum viable product design documented in plans/minimum-viable-product-design.md and plans/revised-architectural-design.md, Make the configuration file yaml instead of JSON." --claude
+npx claude-flow@alpha swarm "For the minimum viable product design documented in plans/minimum-viable-product-design.md, Make the configuration file yaml instead of JSON." --claude
 ```

 For the minimum viable product design documented in plans/minimum-viable-product-design.md, Make the configuration file yaml instead of JSON.